High Season vs. Off-Season

-With its fabled weather balmy all year, Jamaica is more and more a year-round destination.
-Nevertheless, it has a distinct high season running roughly from mid-December through mid-April.
-Hotels charge their highest prices during this peak winter period, when visitors fleeing cold north winds crowd the island.
-(We've quoted each hotel's rack rates throughout this guide, but you don't have to pay that much, even in high season, if you book a package instead of calling the hotel directly.)
+With its ever-pleasant weather, Jamaica is more and more a year-round destination.
+Nevertheless, the island has a distinct high season running roughly from mid-December through mid-April.
+Hotels charge their highest prices during this peak winter period, when visitors fleeing cold north winds crowd the beaches.

 Reservations should be made 2 to 3 months in advance for trips during the winter.
 At certain hotels, think about booking a year ahead for Christmas holidays or February.